openlookeng/hetu-core/hetu-docs/en/develop/star-tree-cube.md

 # Star-Tree

 Star tree cubing is a pre-aggregation technique to achieve low latency runtime for iceberg queries.
-Star tree cubing aimed to reduce latency for iceberg queries.
 An iceberg query computes an aggregate function over an attribute ( or set of attributes) in order to find aggregate values above a specified threshold.
+Using this technique, User is provided with an option to create a cube with necessary aggregations and dimensions.
+Then, when aggregation queries are executed, the cube is used to executing the query instead of the original table.
+The actual performance gain is achieved during the TableScan operation as cubes are pre-computed and pre-aggregated.

+For this reason, the cubing technique is highly effective when the group by cardinality results in lesser rows than the original table.

 ## Supported functions
     COUNT, COUNT DISTINCT, MIN, MAX, SUM, AVG